 Anchoring a boat does not have to be difficult and is not rocket science.
 However, many people overlook its importance and fail to learn to do it properly.

-There are only a couple of steps involved and learning them will save you from a major headache later.
-So don’t ignore this subject, learn it, and be a happy boat owner.
+Only a couple of steps are involved, and learning them will save you from a major headache later.
+So please don’t ignore this subject, learn it, and be a happy boat owner.

 When you’re anchoring your boat, there are a few things you want to keep in mind.